mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 endcap tip-to-endcap tip, it measures 152 meters.
-The central 138 meters is a thin, flat spine flanked by two 500-ton hemicylindrical modules, covered by an armored clamshell during flight, with a retractable strip between the clamshell’s halves that grant module access to space.
+The central 138 meters is a thin, flat spine flanked by two 500-ton hemicylindrical modules, covered by an armored clamshell during flight, with a retractable strip between the clamshell's halves that grant module access to space.
 On the ground with the clamshell open, the upper portion opens high to let two pop-up cranes (folded into the hull during flight) mounted fore and aft of the modules to load and unload, while the lower portion rests on the